Tweety's S.O.S.: Plot

 The ship sets sail; Granny and Tweety wave and call goodbye to the crowd on shore.
 Sylvester, stowed away on a lifeboat with the number 13 on it, waves farewell with a white handkerchief.

 Soon, Tweety and Granny are taking naps on deck.
 Sylvester takes Granny's glasses and paints a likeness of the bird on one lens.
-He opens the cage door and takes Tweety, who flies up calling out "Help!".
+He opens the cage door and takes Tweety, who flies up, calling out, "Help!".
 Awakened, Granny puts the glasses on and, looking at the cage, is fooled into thinking Tweety is there.
 Sylvester follows Tweety onto high wires; the bird gets safely across while the cat is struggling with his footing.
 Tweety springs the wire so Sylvester falls, able to hang on to one wire with one paw.
 As he is sweating with fear, the bird starts doing an "Eeny, Meeny, Miny, Moe" while pulling each 'finger' from the wire.
 Because the cat has only three, Tweety only reaches 'Miny' before Sylvester falls into the water.
 Tweety says, "Well, what do you know?
 No Moe".

 Rough seas eventually make Sylvester seasick.
-When Tweety sees Sylvester's literally green face, he laughs and offers him something for his tummy: a nice piece of salt pork.
-Sylvester turns a variety of colors and becomes even sicker; he dashes to the medical room to get some seasick remedy.
-After he downs this, he is instantly better and chases Tweety, who leads the cat below deck and tricks him into running into the furnace.
-The fire and heat results in Sylvester being ejected through the smokestack screaming in agony.
+When Tweety sees Sylvester's green face, he laughs and offers him something for his tummy: a nice piece of salt pork.
+Sylvester turns various colors and becomes even sicker; he dashes to the medical room to get some seasick remedy.
+After he downs this, he is better and chases Tweety, who leads the cat below deck and tricks him into running into the furnace.
+The fire and heat result in Sylvester being ejected through the smokestack, screaming in agony.